 Yang, C., Wu, H., Huang, Q., Li, Z., & Li, J. (2011b).
 Using spatial principles to optimize distributed computing for enabling the physical science discoveries.
 Proceedings of the National Academy of Sciences, 108(14), 5498–5503.

 Yee, T. W., & Mitchell, N. D. (1991).
 Generalized additive models in plant ecology.
-Journal of egetation cience, 2(5), 587–602.
+Journal of Vegetation Science, 2(5), 587–602.

 Figures

-Figure 1: Growth of Community Biodiversity Databases Through Time Figure 1: rowth of ommunity iodiversity atabases hrough imethe Global Biodiversity Information Facility (A, left) and the Neotoma Paleoecolog Database (B, right).
+Figure 1: Growth of Community Biodiversity Databases Through Time Figure 1: This figure tracks the growth in collection size of community biodiversity databases through time, for the Global Biodiversity Information Facility (A, left) and the Neotoma Paleoecology Database (B, right).

 Figure 2: Biodiversity Database Record Heterogeneity

-Figure 2: the heterogeneity of record types in the Global Biodiversity Information Facility (A, left) and the Neotoma Paleoecolog Database (B, right).
-Note that vertical axis in panel A millions of occurrence records, while the axis in panel B dataset, due to the data models of the two databases.
+Figure 2: This bar chart shows the heterogeneity of record types in the Global Biodiversity Information Facility (A, left) and the Neotoma Paleoecology Database (B, right).
+Note that the vertical axis in panel A shows millions of occurrence records, while the axis in panel B shows numbers of datasets, due to the different data models of the two databases.

 Figure 3: SDM Citations, 1997-2015

-Figure 3: the number of returned in a Web of Knowledge search for query “Species Distribution Model*” (blue), compared with average annual citation growth in science and engineering, as reported by the U.S. National Science Board (2016) (black).
+Figure 3: Time series of the number of papers returned in a Web of Knowledge search for query “Species Distribution Model*” (blue), compared with average annual citation growth in science and engineering, as reported by the U.S. National Science Board (2016) (black).

 Figure 4: Classification of Selected Studies

-Figure 4: resents the classification of 100 recent SDM-focused studies into data-driven, model-driven, and Bayesian model types.
-Candidate studies were identified using a query to the Web of Knowledge on (“Species Distribution Model*” OR “Ecological Niche Model*” OR Habitat Suitability Model*”), from which a subset of 100 studies was used for scoring.
-Scoring was based on Hastie et al. (2009), Franklin (2009) and Elith et al. (2006).
-Studies that used unsupervised clustering routines were classified separately, they cannot be used in model-prediction tasks.
+Figure 4: This figure presents the classification of 100 recent SDM-focused studies into data-driven, model-driven, and Bayesian model types.
+Candidate studies were identified using a query to the Web of Knowledge on (“Species Distribution Model*” OR “Ecological Niche Model*” OR Habitat Suitability Model*”), from which a randomly chosen subset of 100 studies was used for scoring.
+Scoring was based on Hastie et al. (2009), Franklin (2009), and Elith et al. (2006).
+Studies that used unsupervised clustering routines were classified separately, because they cannot be used in model-prediction tasks.

 Figure 5: Google Cloud Engine Custom Infrastructure Pricing Scheme

-Figure 5: Google Cloud ngine ustom nstance ricing cheme. price surface faced by consumers of computing utilitiesas a function of the hardware .
+Figure 5: Plot of the Google Cloud engine custom instance pricing scheme.
+It shows the price surface faced by consumers of computing utilities, as a function of the server hardware configuration.
+Number of cores refers to XX and memory refers to YY.

-Figure 6: Flowchart of Unconstrained Optimization Procedure

-Figure 6: Flowchart of Unconstrained Optimization Procedure.
-Illustrates the four-step process of optimizing the data-hardware configuration for an SDM.
+Figure 6: This flowchart iIllustrates the four-step process of optimizing the data-hardware configuration for an SDM.

-Figure 7: Performance Model Evaluation

-Figure 7: Performance Model Evaluation.
-Plots observed SDM runtime against the predicted SDM runtime for configurations in the holdout testing set.
-Black line shows the y=x line expected from a perfectly-predictive model.
-Note the logarithmic axes, and the highly variable scale of prediction between SDMs.
+Figure 7: Plots of observed SDM runtime against the predicted SDM runtime for four species distribution models (GBM-BRT, MARS, GAM, RF) and the holdout testing set.
+R2 values indicate the percent variance explained by each runtime model, relative to a line fitted by ordinary linear regression.
+The black line shows the y=x line expected for a perfectly-predictive model.
+All plots are displayed on logarithmic axes.

-Figure 8: Accuracy Model Evaluation

-Figure 8: Accuracy Model Evaluation.
-Plots the expected SDM accuracy, measured by the AUC statistic, against the predicted accuracy.
-The black line shows the x=y line, expected by a perfectly-predictive model.
+Figure 8: Plots of expected SDM accuracy, measured by the AUC statistic, against the AUC predicted by the accuracy model.
+Figure design follows that of Figure 7.

-Figure 9: Results of SDM Hardware Optimization

-Figure 9: Results of SDM Hardware Optimization.
-Shows the optimal hardware configuration for the accuracy-maximizing experiment for each SDM type.
-Given the potentially biased results, interpret the MARS optimal configuration with care, as its dependence on high levels of memory may be spurious.
+Figure 9: Plot of the optimal hardware configuration, based on the accuracy-maximizing experiments, for each SDM type.
+Note that the finding of high levels of memory for the MARS optimal configuration may be an artifact of XX.

-Figure 10: SDM Accuracy Substitution Curves

-Figure 10: SDM Accuracy Substitution Curves.
-Shows the accuracy substitution rate as a function of training dataset volume for each SDM algorithm.
-Contour interval is 0.01 AUC and labels are every 0.05 AUC.
+Figure 10: This contour plot shows for each SDM algorithm the accuracy substitution rate as a function of training dataset volume and number of covariates.
+Contour interval is 0.01 AUC.
+AUC values of 1 indicate a perfect goodness of fit, while an AUC of 0.5 indicate a fit between model and data no better than random.
+For GBM-RT, MARS, and GAM, AUC is insensitive to training dataset volumes above 2500 samples, while AUC continues to improve with increasing training set size for RF.